 - Slice the cauliflower head into four quadrants, and then cut out the central stem in the middle.
 Break or slice the florets into smaller pieces and place them in the bowl of food processor.

-- Pulse until the cauliflower florets are broken up into tiny pieces similar in size to rice.
+- Pulse until the cauliflower florets are broken up into tiny pieces similar in size to rice, stopping frequently to scrape down the sides and stir up the florets until all are evenly sized.
 Depending on the size of your food processor you may need to repeat this process more than once until all of the cauliflower is processed.
 Set aside.

-- Heat 2 tablespoons of olive oil in a large skillet over medium heat.
+- Heat 2 Tablespoons of olive oil in a large pan over medium heat.
 Add onion, garlic, and grated ginger and cook, stirring occasionally, for 5-6 minutes or until the onion is golden.
 Once done, remove everything to a plate and set the skillet back on the stove.

-- Heat remaining 1 tablespoon of olive oil in the skillet, set back over medium heat.
-Add cauliflower pieces to the skillet and stir.
+- Heat remaining 1 Tablespoon of olive oil in the skillet, set back over medium heat.
+Add riced cauliflower to the skillet and stir.
 Add turmeric, salt, and pepper and stir to combine evenly.
-Cover and cook for 5 minutes, stirring occasionally, until the cauliflower pieces have become slightly tender and softened.
+Cover and cook for 5 minutes, stirring occasionally, until the cauliflower pieces have become slightly tender and a little bit softened.

 - Add sauteed onion/garlic/ginger to the skillet with the cauliflower rice and stir to evenly combine.
 You may wish to keep the skillet over medium heat for a few minutes to reheat the onion mixture.
 Serve with parsley, green onions, or your favorite herbs for garnish.